This article covers these topics:

 Choose from one of the options to select which field should be used to de-duplicate the data that you are importing ⤵

-Auto — if you leave the default option “Auto” selected, your imported Contacts will be deduplicated only based on Name.
-What this means is that if you have more than one row in your file with the same "Name" (First name + Last Name), the end result will be one Contact record being created in Pipeliner.
+Auto — if you leave the default option “Auto” selected, your imported Contacts will be deduplicated based on Primary Email Address first and then, if not matching email address is found, by Name.
+What this means is that if you have more than one row in your file with the same email address (or, if not, "Name" (First name + Last Name)), the end result will be one Contact record being created in Pipeliner.
 Data from the first instance of the Contact name will take priority over subsequent rows but, if a subsequent row contains data that the first row did not, those values will be added to the Contact.

 None — if you choose “None”, your data will not be deduplicated and every row in your CSV file will be imported as a separate Contact “as is”.